haryle/OS_Revision/Part2_MemoryVirtualisation.md

 ![](Figures/Figure18.2.png)

-- With 64 bits address space, 6 bits are required to represent an address.
-With 16 bits per page, there are 4 pages per address space, so 2 bits are required for VPN, 4 bits for offsets.
+- With 64 bytes address space, 6 bits are required to represent an address.
+With 16 bytes per page, there are 4 pages per address space, so 2 bits are required for VPN, 4 bits for offsets.
 - 21 = 16 + 5 = 010101.
 VPN is 01 (corresponding to virtual page 1), and offset is 0101 = 5.
 - From Figure 18.2, page frame 7 contains page 1 of address space.
 Thus the page frame number (PFN) is 7 = 111.
 - Thus the physical address: 1110101 or 117